Labor, Leisure, and Life Choices: How Child-Rearing and Local Amenities Impact Urban Migration

 How Child Rearing and Local Amenities Impact Urban Migration

-On Thursday, July 10, 2025, at 11:00 am CT, join the Economic Mobility Project of the Federal Reserve Bank of Chicago for a thought-provoking virtual discussion on the intersections of skill development, geographic mobility, and urban living, centered on “Skills, migration, and urban amenities over the life cycle,” a study by Jason Faberman, senior economist at the Chicago Fed.
+On Thursday, July 10, 2025, at 11:00 am CT, the Economic Mobility Project of the Federal Reserve Bank of Chicago hosted a virtual discussion on the intersections of skill development, geographic mobility, and urban living, centered on “Skills, migration, and urban amenities over the life cycle,” a study by Jason Faberman, senior economist at the Chicago Fed.

-We will explore how individuals decide where to move based on their skill levels and life stage and how urban amenities, from job opportunities to lifestyle factors, play a key role in attracting talent at different stages of their careers and lives.
-Moderated by Sarah Holder, a panel of experts including Arthur Gailes, Angela Habr, and Hannah Love, will examine the following questions.
+The event explored how individuals decide where to move based on their skill levels and life stage and how urban amenities, from job opportunities to lifestyle factors, play a key role in attracting talent at different stages of their careers and lives.
+Moderated by Sarah Holder, the panel of experts including Arthur Gailes, Angela Habr, and Hannah Love, examined the following questions.

 - How do cities attract and retain skilled workers at different life stages?